 Address: Belvedere Tiburon, San Francisco Bay, CA, United States

-Angel Island occupies the middle of San Francisco Bay and is the second-largest island in terms of land area in the bay.
-On a clear day, Sonoma and Napa may be seen from the north side of the island, while San Jose can be viewed from the south side.
+Angel Island occupies the middle of San Francisco Bay and is the second-largest island in terms of land area.
+On a clear day, Sonoma and Napa may be seen from the island’s north side, while San Jose can be viewed from the south.

 Angel Island is commonly referred to as the “least renowned” Alcatraz.
-However, this just means that it is less busy and less expensive than its Bay Island counterpart.
-It’s also a one-stop-shop for day trips.
+However, this means it is less busy and expensive than its Bay Island counterpart.
+It’s also a one-stop shop for day trips from San Francisco.

 History, nature, and a beautiful café by the sea are all available here.
 It’s possible to do most of the island’s activities in one day.
-To go about the island in San Francisco, you can either bring your own bike or hire one at the airport.
+Bring your bike or rent one to get around this San Francisco island.

 28. Tour the Santa Cruz Mountain Vineyards

 It’s a little-known fact that the Santa Cruz Mountains are home to an abundance of world-class vineyards.
-Wine tasting in the Santa Cruz Mountains is a great alternative to Napa or Sonoma, which is why I’ve put up this complete guide to wine tasting in the area.
+Wine tasting in the Santa Cruz Mountains is an excellent alternative to Napa or Sonoma, so I’ve put up this complete guide to wine tasting in the area.